-Step 4: Report the matter directly to a teacher who will listen to you and help you decide the best way to handle the situation, which may include discussion with parents and confronting the harasser.
+Step 4: Report the matter directly to the pastoral group teacher or subject teacher who will listen to you and help you decide the best way to handle the situation, which may include discussion with parents and confronting the harasser.
 This is not dobbing.